PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 This approach performs less work per individual search since minimal windows produce more cutoffs, but it requires searching multiple times.
 As such, a strong transposition table is essential to avoid redundantly re-computing positions across multiple passes.
 In practice, MTD(f) can outperform PVS when combined with effective hashing @negascout.
 Despite its promise, PVS remains more widely adopted due to its simpler implementation and less strict dependency on transposition tables.

 == Move Ordering Heuristics
-Move ordering is critical for pruning effectiveness, as it establishes the threshold against which other positions are evaluated and thus subsequent inferior branches can be quickly ignored @parallel_chess_searching[p.31] @alphadeepchess[p.22].
-Move ordering heuristics (Killer/History) were developed specifically to maximize alpha-beta's pruning capability @marsland[p.12].
-Several heuristics exist to improve move ordering:
+Move ordering is critical for pruning effectiveness, as it establishes the threshold against which other positions are evaluated, allowing for subsequent, worse branches, to be ignored @parallel_chess_searching[p.31] @alphadeepchess[p.22].
+Move ordering heuristics  were developed specifically to maximize alpha-beta's pruning capability @marsland[p.12].

 === Transposition Table Move (TT Move)
 The intuition behind the TT Move ordering is that the transposition table stores previously searched positions along with their best moves.
 So, when an engine encounters the same position, the table tells it what move was best last time.
 Depending on the depth, it's fair to assume that the same move is still probably very good since it's not just a heuristic guess from the evaluation function but a proven score from the search itself.
-This is the key idea behind prioritizing TT moves.
 Thus, transposition tables help both avoid re-computation and improve move ordering @parallel_chess_searching[p.37] @marsland[p.13].

 === MVV-LVA
 The Most Valuable Victim - Least Valuable Aggressor (MVV-LVA) is a simple yet reasonably effective heuristic for ordering captures.
 It prioritizes positive material trades; for example, ordering a pawn capturing a queen ahead of a queen capturing a pawn.
 The idea is simple, winning material is good, and doing so without risking your valuable pieces is even better.
 This heuristic is fast to compute and works well because captures that win material often cause beta cutoffs @alphadeepchess[p.42] @mastering[p.11] @Brange[p.34].
 In an assessment of the KLAS engine, MVV-LVA ordering resulted in the single biggest performance impact, decreasing execution time by 68.5% @Brange[p.45], which is evidence of its effectiveness.